“We do not see things as they are, we see them as we are.” (Anais Nin)

 - - - - -

 We bring our assumptions into every interaction, every situation.
 When my assumptions are grounded in internal fears or insecurities, they create distance between me and the people around me.
 My heart closes up in self-defense.

 One of my practices this year has been to notice when I'm acting from fear-based assumptions, and to make the conscious choice in that moment to open my heart back up.

 Two recent examples:

 - I was facilitating a workshop in which one of the participants was noticeably silent.
 I knew her to be an outspoken person and as the workshop progressed, my mind spun elaborate stories about her silence: She was bored.
 She found the workshop content ridiculous.
 My facilitation annoyed her and she regretted being here.
-Rather than getting more entrenched in my fear-based story, I approached her during a break and asked how she was doing: "We didn't hear your voice this morning."
+Rather than getting more entrenched in my fear-based assumptions, I approached her during a break and asked how she was doing: "We didn't hear your voice this morning."
 She shared that she'd been dying to talk, but was trying to be conscious of giving others a chance, as she tended to dominate conversations.
 Her comment led to a rich discussion with the entire group about what everyone needed to participate fully.

 In every moment, we can choose how we see.
 In every moment, we shape what is possible.
 Behind the projected veil of rejection and judgment, connection is waiting.